Desktop AI Agent for Writers and Researchers

 AI Agent That Reads and Edits Files

-An AI agent that reads, edits, and writes files on your machine.
-Lapu AI ships local file tools — read, write, edit, grep — with per-action approvals and a visible audit trail.
+An AI agent that reads, edits, and writes files on macOS and Windows.
+Lapu AI ships local file tools with per-action approvals and an audit trail.

 Local Desktop AI Agent

 A local-first desktop AI agent for macOS and Windows.
-Files stay on your machine.
-Lapu AI ships permission-based local tools with frontier AI through Lapu AI infrastructure.
+Your files stay on your machine; Lapu AI uses permission-based local tools with frontier AI.

 Desktop AI Agent for Data Analysts

 A desktop AI agent for data analysts.
-Process CSVs, run scripts, automate spreadsheet workflows on your machine.
-Files stay local — only reasoning context goes to the model.
+Process CSVs, run scripts, and automate spreadsheet workflows on macOS or Windows — files stay local.

 Use cases